Michael Regina - Semester Exchange at Arnhem Business School

 Traveling to another country, let alone another continent, is an opportunity of a lifetime.
 I am almost 35 years old and departed a career in order to attain my degree, but I also knew that school would afford me the rare opportunity to take an adventure like no other.
 In the business world it is important to recognize opportunities and take advantage of them before they slip through your fingers never to be given to you again.
 Don’t let this one pass you by.

 What about my experiences while in Arnhem?
 That is a difficult question to answer in a testimonial but I will give it a shot.
 Whatever you think it is, it is not…and whatever you want it to be, it will be.
 Traveling abroad is not what you read in the books or what friends tell you.
 The experience is truly what you make of it.
 Not having friends or family with me while I studied here was probably the best thing to happen to me because I was truly able to be myself from the beginning.
 I have made dozens, if not hundreds of new friends, from countries all over the world.
 Because Arnhem is centrally located in Europe, the ability to travel cheaply and frequently is there for the taking.
 I have already visited Germany, Belgium, Italy and parts of the Netherlands.
 I also have trips planned for Prague, Paris, Rome, London and multiple cities in Spain.
-What makes these trips special is not just the locations but the fact that each trip is with groups of eight or more people each time.
+What make these trips special are not just the locations but the fact that each trip is with groups of eight or more people each time.
 I even went on a trip to the north of Holland with over twenty people of which only two were Americans.
 As for Arnhem itself, public transportation is cheap and well developed.
 The city is flat so many people ride bikes everywhere and the center of town does not allow motorized vehicles which makes for a more inviting experience.
 The adventures I have had on my bike with my friends could fill a book on its own.